Find synonyms Find exact match

 Tranexamic acid — Tranexamic acid is an antifibrinolytic agent that has been studied in patients with upper GI bleeding.
 A meta-analysis that included seven randomized trials of tranexamic acid in patients with upper GI bleeding found a benefit with regard to mortality but not with regard to bleeding, surgery, or transfusion requirements .
 When only studies that used antiulcer drugs and/or endoscopic therapy were included, there was no beneficial effect.
 This suggests that there is no role for tranexamic acid in the treatment of upper GI bleeding, since the current standard of care is to treat patients with proton pump inhibitors and endoscopic therapy (if indicated).

 Anticoagulants and antiplatelet agents — When possible, anticoagulants and antiplatelet agents should be held in patients with upper GI bleeding.
 However, the thrombotic risk of reversing anticoagulation should be weighed against the risk of continued bleeding without reversal, and thus the decision to discontinue medications or administer reversal agents needs to be individualized.
 In some cases (eg, stopping a nonsteroidal anti-inflammatory drug in a patient who is taking it for mild joint pain), the decision to stop these agents may be straightforward.
 However, in more complicated cases, consultation with the provider who prescribed the anticoagulant/antiplatelet medication should be considered.
-(See "Therapeutic use of warfarin", section on 'Resumption of warfarin after bleeding' and "Management of anticoagulants in patients undergoing endoscopic procedures", section on 'Urgent procedures in anticoagulated patients' and "Endoscopic procedures in patients with disorders of hemostasis", section on 'High-risk conditions' and "Management of antiplatelet agents in patients undergoing endoscopic procedures", section on 'Urgent procedures in patients on antiplatelet agents'.)
+(See "Therapeutic use of warfarin and other vitamin K antagonists", section on 'Resumption of warfarin after bleeding' and "Management of anticoagulants in patients undergoing endoscopic procedures", section on 'Urgent procedures in anticoagulated patients' and "Endoscopic procedures in patients with disorders of hemostasis", section on 'High-risk conditions' and "Management of antiplatelet agents in patients undergoing endoscopic procedures", section on 'Urgent procedures in patients on antiplatelet agents'.)

 When to resume these medications once hemostasis has been achieved will also depend on the patient's risks for thrombosis and recurrent bleeding.
 (See "Management of anticoagulants in patients undergoing endoscopic procedures", section on 'Resumption of anticoagulants' and "Overview of the treatment of bleeding peptic ulcers", section on 'Risk factors for persistent or recurrent bleeding'.)